 Feature #16 – Future-Proof

 Online publishing is one of the most exciting business opportunities on the internet today.
-It is still in its infancy, but established enough that you will not have to reinvent the wheel.
+It is established enough that you will not have to reinvent the wheel.
 Everything you need to be successful is available and accessible to novices and experts alike.